 The FMI and the Novartis Institutes for BioMedical Research (NIBR) are currently engaged in more than 50 collaborative research projects, with an aim to translate research findings into biomedical applications.
 Other ongoing joint activities include lecture series and postdoctoral research positions.

 Researchers at both the FMI and NIBR are committed to working together to share their knowledge and push the boundaries of biomedical science.
 FMI senior staff scientist Mohamed (“Momo”) Bentires-Alj and NIBR Oncology senior investigator Thomas Radimerski have collaborated on several projects over the years.

-“It was through shared curiosity and dialogue that things started taking shape,” says Thomas.
+“It was through shared curiosity and dialogue that things started taking shape,” says Radimerski.

-Momo and Thomas discovered a drug combination that not only circumvented therapy resistance, but also decreased the spread of cancer to new areas of the body, and improved overall survival in preclinical models.
+Bentires-Alj and Radimerski discovered a drug combination that not only circumvented therapy resistance, but also decreased the spread of cancer to new areas of the body and improved overall survival in preclinical models.
 Findings such as these are essential to Novartis because they contribute to our understanding of medications already approved or being tested in clinical trials.

 How collaboration led to unexpected success

-When Momo and Thomas initially discussed the science they wanted to explore together, they had no idea what impact the project would eventually have.
+When Bentires-Alj and Radimerski initially discussed the science they wanted to explore together, they had no idea what impact the project would eventually have.

-“I strongly believe that collaboration between academia and industry is critical to advance the science,” says Thomas.
+“I strongly believe that collaboration between academia and industry is critical to advance the science,” says Radimerski.
 “No matter how clever you are, you can never have all the good ideas yourself.”

 Both agree they would not have been able to make these scientific discoveries working alone.
 This collaboration gave them the different but complementary perspectives and skillsets necessary to successfully push forward a project of this scale and deliver results.